coq/coq/doc/sphinx/proof-engine/ltac.rst

 This chapter documents the tactic language |Ltac|.

-We start by giving the syntax, and next, we present the informal semantics.
+We start by giving the syntax followed by the informal semantics.
 To learn more about the language and especially about its foundations, please refer to :cite:`Del00`.
+(Note the examples in the paper won't work as-is; Coq has evolved since the paper was written.)

 .. example:: Basic tactic macros

-   Here are some examples of simple tactic macros that the language lets you write.
+   Here are some examples of simple tactic macros you can create with |Ltac|:

    .. coqdoc::